expfactory/expfactory/docs/pages/1-generate.md

            expfactory/experiments start
 ```

 Open your browser to localhost ([http://127.0.0.1](http://127.0.0.1)) to see the portal [portal](/expfactory/usage.html).
-For specifying a different database or study identifier, read the detailed start, specifically how to [customize your container runtime](#customize-your-container).
+For specifying a different database or study identifier, read the detailed start below, and then how to [customize your container runtime](#customize-your-container).
+When you are ready to run (and specify a particular database type) read [the usage docs](/expfactory/usage.html).